Brexit, the EU and … um … Youtube?

-But any citizens of the countries in the EEA have the right to come to Ireland and work or set up a business if they so wish (this is actually the freedom of establishment).
+But any citizens of the countries in the EEA have the right to come to Ireland and work or set up a business.
+This is called the freedom of establishment).

 That’s just some of the conditions for coming to Ireland as a non-EEA national.
-And each country in the EEA have different immigration rules regarding citizens of third countries (countries outside the EU are referred to as third countries).
+And each country in the EEA have different immigration rules regarding citizens of third countries.
+Third countries are countries outside the EEA.

 But look even if you do think that this year’s weather is an anomaly and fears about climate change are overstated, the progress being made in robotics and AI is such that if you’re hoping to protect jobs by reducing the flow of immigrants – well, you’re seeing things very differently to me.
 I actually started another post on that topic… Must start actually posting these damn things.

-If the free movement of people from the EEA around the EEA is part of the reason you voted for Brexit, then please, instead of focusing on what other EEA nationals are gaining by being able to live and work in the UK, realise what you and your’s stand to lose by giving up these freedoms.
+If your vote for Brexit was because of the free movement of people from the EEA around the EEA then please, instead of focusing on what other EEA nationals are gaining by being able to live and work in the UK, realise what you stand to lose by giving up these freedoms.

 And if concern about these freedoms played no part in your voting for Brexit then will you please let your politicians know that in the loudest way possible?